Borewit/lizzy/README.md

 ## License

-Lizzy is licensed through a BSD-like licensing model: see the text [LICENSE.txt](LICENSE.txt).
+Lizzy is licensed through a MIT licensing model: see the text [LICENSE.txt](LICENSE.txt).

 ## Download